jitinnair1/tail/_posts/footnotes.md

 The markup follows accessibility standards by using proper ARIA roles.
 You can even navigate to the footnotes and back using the links[^4].

 ## Credits

 Lastly, this feature was adapted (read stolen) from [this post](https://tools.simonwillison.net/colophon#footnotes-experiment.html) by Simon Willison.
+Some of the changes I made are:

+- Clicking the footnote does not take you to the footnote listed at the end of the page, instead the interaction now works as hover to preview, click to toggle/hide.
+The footnotes are listed at the bottom of the page only so that the footnote references are visible say when the page is printed.
+- The popup now does not contain the back-link symbol.

 [^1]: This is the first footnote.
 It provides additional information that would otherwise clutter the main text.